Land's End - John O'Groats

 The usual early start overlooking the rugged Cornish Coastline sees crews straight into the opening Test around Land’s End.
 The first cars tackle the cliff route in the dark before making their way to the first Regularity, they shouldn’t worry however as everyone will get a close up look at more cliffs later in the morning!
 The route takes crews to a new test venue and on through some of the lesser used back roads of Cornwall and mid Devon with a lunch stop close to Tiverton.
-Fully fuelled we plan to venture into pastures new through some favourite rally roads of yesteryear in the Devon Somerset borders concluding with a series of tight tests before a halt in the Newport area.
+Fully fuelled we plan to venture into pastures new through some favourite rally roads of yesteryear in the Devon Somerset borders.
+Heading north we include a short section on the Somerset levels before crossing into Wales for the final regularity of the day which concludes near Abergavenny.

-Leg 2 sees crews heading off into the darkness and heading north for the first of several challenging Regularities in the Welsh Marches followed by a quick break.
-The action then intensifies with a the now traditional sting in the tail Time Control section that will keep both crew members on their toes before the relaxed run to the Hotel in Chester.
+Leg 2 sees crews heading west and deeper into Wales before climbing over the Brecon Beacons and taking in a series of challenging regularities and tests.
+The action intensifies with the now traditional sting in the tail Time Control section that will keep both crew members on their toes before the final relaxed run to Chester

 Fully refreshed after a well earned break, the route see crews tackle three tests on the run up the M6 to north of Preston where the final leg really gets going.
 A long regularity across the hills and fells of the area is followed by more tests before a lunch stop on the outskirts of Kirkby Lonsdale.
 We are truly in the north at this point but there’s more action to follow as darkness will contrive to increase the challenge of the final regularities before crews arrive for their overnight halt in Newcastle.